d3b1t/ptkibana/README.md

 - Identifies whether or not Kibana is running on a host
 - Identifies whether it is running on HTTP or HTTPS
 - Identifies whether or not it has authentication enabled
+- Identifies CVEs in the Kibana instance
+- Identifies whether the /api/console/proxy endpoint is available and runs the tool [PTELASTIC](https://github.com/Penterep/ptelastic) through the proxy.
+- Test for CVE-2019-7609
+- Enumerates:
+  - Users and their respective roles
+  - Plugins running on the Kibana instance

 ## Installation